- health and safety

 For workplaces without union representation, union health and safety representatives are available upon request to support the development of workplace risk assessments.

-Returning workers may have concerns about how safe the working environment may be and so may require reassurance and evidence that recommended measures have been put in place to ensure safety.
+Staff and students may have concerns about how safe the working environment may be and so may require reassurance and evidence that recommended measures have been put in place to ensure safety.
+Employers should ensure that communication with staff and students on COVID-19 risks and measures for reducing the risk of transmission are refreshed to take account of any updates to guidance and ensure levels of knowledge and understanding are maintained and that messages are not becoming stale.
 Employers should recognise the need to have clear and regular communications with employees, using multiple channels to reinforce key messages.
 Visual material has proven to be beneficial in demonstrating changes that have been, or are being, made, especially where language barriers exist.

 A clear message from employers and trade unions is that building and maintaining employee confidence is vitally important and a challenge that should not be underestimated.